 4. In common areas, zones will be established indicating the protocol for that zone:

-1. RED ZONE – No electronics use allowed.
-This includes classrooms, structured study halls, and emergency events.
+1. RED ZONE – No personal e-device use allowed.
+This includes classrooms and emergency events.
+Personal e-devices must be placed on the designated tape.

 2. YELLOW ZONE – Students may use one earbud paired with their personal or school-issued e-device.
 Use of devices (talking, texting, watching videos, taking pictures and videos, etc.) is not allowed while students are in the hallway/stairwell, or walking, for their own and others’ safety.